Consensys/0x-review/report/1_process.md

 * Improving scalability
 * Quantity and quality of test coverage

-The review does not cover aspects of the 0x token sale such as the registration of participants (such details were also only made known after the final system reviewed).
+The review does not cover aspects of the 0x token sale such as the registration of participants (such details were also only made known to us after the final system reviewed).